jupyter-book/mystmd/docs/quickstart.md

 v1.3.1
 ```

-:::{seealso} Not using `conda-forge`?
+:::{seealso} Not using `mamba`?

 MyST needs both NodeJS and NPM to build sites locally.
-By installing `mystmd` from conda-forge, we do not need to install NodeJS manually.
+By installing `mystmd` with `mamba`, we do not need to install NodeJS manually.

-See [](./install-node.md) for more information about installing a JavaScript environment if you opt not to use `conda-forge`.
+See [](./install-node.md) for more information about installing a JavaScript environment if you opt not to use `mamba`.
 :::

 For more information about installing MyST, see [installing MyST](./installing.md).